 Most of the people aren’t able to grow even after lifting heavy at the gym is because of their inability to correctly activate muscle fibers.

 German volume training puts the muscles under intense pressure which pushes the body to utilize all available muscle fibers.
-Designating more muscle fibers to lift results in achieving hypertrophy through superior muscle activation.
+Designating more muscle fibers results in achieving hypertrophy through superior muscle activation.

 Lifting only 60% of one-rep max allows you to follow perfect form which is a great add-on to muscle activation.